erolmutlu/Dreambox.bundle/README.md

 Current Work
 ====================================

-Adding support for subfolders on the hardrive, and also some partial support for episode icons .
+Adding support for sub folders on the hardrive, and also some partial support for episode icons .
 On windows server's only at the moment, and just english bu this will be updated to get the current locale when finished testing.